 How is information stored and for how long?

-Any paper files are scanned to an encrypted memory stick identified by initials only and password protected.
-Hard copies are then destroyed.
-Files are kept for the duration of treatment only.
+There are no paper files.
+Information is electronically stored and password protected.
+Files are kept for the duration stipulated by professional insurance companies and professional organisations.
 Any known data breaches will be reported to the ICO within 72 hours.

 When is information shared and with whom?